timbuntu/CC_WS2017/README.md

 # CC_WS2017

-To build this project use "ant default"
+To build this project use `ant default`

-Or import CC_P1`into netbeans an run clean build`.
+Or import CC_P1 into netbeans an run `clean build`.

 Test files are located under `CC_P1/test/resources`.
 ```